JeffDeCola/jeffCoin/README.md

 ## 3. ROUTINGNODE

-The Routing Node has two main parts, the nodeList and the ability to handle the Node Requests (TCP Server).
+The Routingnode section has two main parts, the nodeList and the ability to handle the Node TCP Requests (TCP Server).

+The nodeList keeps a listing of all Nodes in the Network.
+The TCP Server handles requests from other Nodes.

 ### 3.1 NODELIST

 **[ROUTINGNODE-DATASTRUCTURES](https://github.com/JeffDeCola/jeffCoin/blob/master/routingnode/routingnode-datastructures.go)**

-A Node in the nodelist is the following go struct,
+A Node in the nodeList is the following go struct,

 ```go
 type nodeStruct struct {